giulia-berto/app-resample-tck/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.124-blue.svg)](https://doi.org/10.25663/brainlife.app.124)

 # app-resample-tck
-This App resamples the streamlines of a tractogram (in tck format) with a give step size or, alternatively, with a given number of points.
+This App resamples the streamlines of a tractogram (in tck format) with a given step size or, alternatively, with a given number of points.

 ### Authors
 - Giulia Bertò (giulia.berto.4@gmail.com)